martencassel/apk-tools/README.md

 Online documentation is available in the [doc/](doc/) directory in the form of man pages.

 # Debugging

-In the screenshot below we can see the buffer that will be sha1sum:ed using EVP_DigestUpdate.
+If we assume that the Q:1xxx value is a SHA1, we then find the line that computes a SHA1 sum.
+In APK it's EVP_DigestUpdate.
-When studying this buffer we see that its the APK file, with the GZIP header bytes "1F 8B 08 00" and there are 3 of them.
+When studying the buffer argument to this function  we see that it points to second .tar.gz file in the APK file, with the GZIP header bytes "1F 8B 08 00" and there are 3 of them.

 ![alt text](EVP_Digest_Final_1.png)